pamir-sahak/Java_Cinema_Project/README.md

 Important note: The Working directory in Run Configuration should be "your path\cinemaProject" so that project can work otherwise it would not be able to read and write data which will case the project to crash.

+Disclaimer: this is just a hobby project for non-commercial use only none of these icons belongs to me I just found them throw the internet.